-The reconciliation of the provision for ECL tables for loans and credit commitments as at 30 September 2019 below are based on the requirements of NZ IFRS 9.
-They have been determined by an aggregation of monthly movements over the year.
+The reconciliation of the provision for ECL tables for loans and credit commitments has been determined by an aggregation of monthly movements over the year.
 The key line items in the reconciliation represent the following:

-- The transfers between stages lines represent transfers between stage 1, stage 2 and stage 3 prior to remeasurement of the provision for ECL. - The other charges/(credits) to the income statement line represents the impact on the provision for ECL due to changes in credit quality during the period (including transfers between stages), changes due to forward looking economic scenarios and partial repayments and additional drawdowns on existing facilities over the year. - Write-offs represent a reduction in the provision for ECL as a result of derecognition of exposures where there is no reasonable expectation of full recovery.
+- The "transfers between stages" lines represent transfers between Stage 1, Stage 2 and Stage 3 prior to remeasurement of the provision for FCL. - The "other charges/(credits) to the income statement" line represents the impact on the provision for ECL due to changes in credit quality during the year (including transfers between stages), changes due to forward-looking economic scenarios, and partial repayments and additional drawdowns on existing facilities over the year. - "Write-offs" represent a reduction in the provision for ECL as a result of derecognition of exposures where there is no reasonable expectation of full recovery.